Ovarian PRP ( Potent PRP ) & Magellan PRP & Stem Cells & PRP Ovarian Rejuvenation

-Potent (Platelet Lysate) Ovarian Rejuvenation offers a more potent mixture of growth factors, with the option to refrigerate samples for future use.
 Stem Cell combined Rejuvenation uses adipose tissue stem cells, injected into the ovaries, primarily for cases in prolonged menopause or previous unsuccessful rejuvenation attempts.
-These techniques present innovative options for women seeking to enhance fertility and hormonal balance.
+These techniques present innovative options for women seeking to enhance fertility and hormonal balance, but they are considered to be experimental treatments for fertility.
+Thus they should be used mainly for hormonal improvement, hoping that through that, fertility will be improved too.

 FAQ OVARIAN PRP